biosails/pheniqs/docs/2.0/illumina_python_api.md

     --output-dir . \
     --fastq-compression-level 3
 ```
->**bcl2fastq basecall shell script** We must provide bcl2fastq an alternative sample sheet or it will default to using the one in the run folder.
+>**bcl2fastq shell command** We must provide bcl2fastq an alternative sample sheet or it will default to using the one in the run folder.
 A simple sample sheet that does not perform any barcode decoding [is generated]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/HH7LT2DSXX_basecall_sample_sheet.csv) by `pheniqs-illumina-api.py basecall`.
+Base calling with bcl2fastq took about 6 hours on a *dual socket Intel Xeon E5-2620* with a total of 12 cores and produced 4 files per lane.
 {: .example}

-Base calling with bcl2fastq took about 6 hours on a *dual socket Intel Xeon E5-2620* with a total of 12 cores and produced 4 files per lane.

 >```shell
 H7LT2DSXX_S1_L001_I1_001.fastq.gz